tsunami416604/azure-docs.hu-hu/articles/app-service/app-service-web-tutorial-php-mysql.md

 ## <a name="connect-app-to-azure-mysql"></a>Az alkalmazás csatlakoztatása az Azure MySQL-hez

-Ebben a lépésben csatlakoztatja a PHP-alkalmazást a MySQL-adatbázishoz, amelyet az Azure Database for MySQL (előzetes verzió) szolgáltatásban hozott létre.
+Ebben a lépésben csatlakoztatja a PHP-alkalmazást a MySQL-adatbázishoz, amelyet az Azure Database for MySQL-ben hozott létre.

 <a name="devconfig"></a>